-Resources for Faculty Teaching an Academic Service-Learning Designated Course or Community Engaged Learning Course
+Resources for Faculty Teaching a Community-Based Learning (formerly Academic Service-Learning) Designated Course or Community Engaged Learning Course

-How Do I Incorporate Service-Learning Pedagogy into My Course?
+How Do I Incorporate Community-Based Learning Pedagogy into My Course?

-For assistance with incorporating service-learning pedagogy into your course, contact Phillip Motley, Faculty Fellow for Service-Learning and Community Engagement.
+For assistance with incorporating community-based learning pedagogy into your course, contact Phillip Motley, Faculty Fellow for Service-Learning and Community Engagement.

 How Do I Find a Community Partner?

 For assistance with finding a community partner, contact Sara Beth Hardy, Assistant Director of Community Partnerships.

 How Should My Students Track Their Service Hours?